redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```bash
 oc start-build people --from-file target/*-runner --follow
 ```
 Wait for the build to complete, then watch OpenShift roll out the new version of the 'people' app.
-Once the old pod is terminated and the new pod is in "Running" state, hit the app route (and pass some parameters)
+Once the old pod is terminated and the new pod is in "Running" state, we can call the REST API which is deployed in OpenShift.
-After running these commands, the native app is running on OpenShift :

 ```json
 $ curl "http://people-userNN-project.apps.<your-base-cluster-url>/violation/check?age=38&points=4&actualSpeed=65"